KevinAlexandro/jeweler-directory-extraction/readme.md

 ## Description

 This tool searches for jewelers within a specified radius of Birmingham, UK (by default), focusing on "Designer craftsperson" jewelers that target consumers.
-The crawler fetches up to 100 results and saves them to timestamped files in a `data` directory.
+The crawler all the results and saves them to timestamped files in a `data` directory.

 ## Installation